OrhanOdabasi/Karele-v1.0Final/README.md

 For More Info: http://0rhodabasi.blogspot.com.tr/ (Turkish)

-By default, it creates a 6*6 square and fills it with the specified rules.
-You can easily change the last line to do this process for n*n square.
+By default, it creates a 5*5 square and fills it with the specified rules.
+You can easily change the  'square_number' variable to edit the size of the square in 'main.py'

 v1.0 Updates: